rli99/undr_rover/README.txt

         Optional.
 Defaults to 1.

-        If --thorough is not set, gapped alignment will be performed on reads which contain SNV's within N bases of each other.
+        If --thorough is not set, gapped alignment will be performed on reads which contain SNVs within N bases of each other.
 The default setting of 1 allows for the fastest run-time and should provide a sufficient level of accuracy in the majority of cases.